drscotthawley/SHAART/README.md

    * Updated code from Python 2.7 to Python 3.7
    * Updated GUI from Qt4 to Qt5
-   * Added capability for Windows & Linux executable builds
+   * Switched executable build from py2app to PyInstaller, added capability for Windows & Linux executable builds
+   * Re-ordered feature panes

 * v0.6: Minor improvements to speed and reliability